CarGurus Header

 The CarGurus verdict

 The Abarth 500e is full of joy.
 It makes you smile just to look at it, and it’s peculiarly addictive to drive.
-Sure, the synthesised ‘engine noise’ has hints of sounding like you’re standing dangerously close to a power line, and your friends will be cramped in the back, but it is impossible not to love the fun and cheekiness that it embodies.
-And - provided you’re sat up front and don’t have a lot of luggage - it will do a surprisingly fine job of making your everyday life comfortable and easy-going when you do just want to get home.
+Sure, the synthesised ‘engine noise’ has hints of sounding like you’re standing dangerously close to a power line, and rear-seat space is tight, but it’s hard not to warm to the fun and cheekiness it brings to everyday driving.
+And, provided you’re sat up front and don’t have much luggage to carry, it does a surprisingly good job of feeling comfortable and easygoing when you just want to get home.

 Search for an Abarth 500 on CarGurus